Brushing up on Dementia Knowledge to Support Patients

 “Many people living with dementia can feel misunderstood and isolated by the condition.
 Dementia Friends training is designed to combat societal misconceptions of dementia and help increase awareness of the disease, so that people living with the illness feel recognised, valued and understood in their community.

 “All areas of society have a part to play in making this become a reality.
-However, having prolific groups like Clyde Munro Dental Group partnering with us is a great lead by example for others.
+However, having prolific groups like Clyde Munro Dental Group partnering with us is a great leader by example for others.
 Having so many staff now confident Dementia Friends is a massive step towards increasing awareness and addressing the stigma often experienced by those living with the illness.

 “Our ongoing Dementia Friends and Dementia Friendly Communities efforts are a crucial step towards building a dementia-friendly Scotland, where nobody should face dementia alone.”